ja0n/angular-picturify/README.md

 ## Note
 * The first parameter sets the target.
 Defaults to '_blank'.
 * The second sets the class/width*.
-Defaults to 150px.
 * The third sets the max amount of images to be rendered.
 Defaults to 0, which renders all images.

 *The disambiguation lies on a simple 'string or number' verification